rjlee/actual-aviva-pension/README.md

 3. Build and run with Docker Compose:

-   By default the Docker image includes the necessary Chrome libraries and sets `CHROME_DISABLE_SANDBOX=true` so Puppeteer can run headlessly inside the container.
+   By default the Docker image installs Debian’s `chromium` package (so Puppeteer uses system Chromium instead of downloading its own) and sets `CHROME_DISABLE_SANDBOX=true` so Puppeteer can run headlessly inside the container.

 ```bash
 docker-compose up --build -d